 - Drinking lots of water.

-- Supplementing the diet with protective liver ingredients, probiotics and a biofilm dissolver like Monolaurin.
+- Supplementing the diet with protective liver ingredients, digestive enzymes and a biofilm dissolver like Serrapeptase.

 Nature provides us with the solution.
 Studies show that Silybin (an active compound in milk thistle) SAMe, Vitamin E (specifically highly concentrated tocotrienols,) NAC, Phosphatidylcholine and Glutathione work well when regularly applied.
 The success of these natural ingredients relies on rapid replenishment of Glutathione, a critically important liver antioxidant.